-California has suffered the devastating effects of the accelerating climate crisis in the past year with wildfires displacing hundreds of thousands of people and producing some of the worst air quality in California history.
-San Diego Community Power believes that rooftop solar is a key solution to fighting climate change and many of the cities who joined San Diego Community Power did so with a vision of 100 percent renewable energy, which includes local rooftop solar and energy storage.

-California has long been a leader in adopting solar energy with over a million Californians generating their own renewable energy onsite with more than 75,000 jobs created, billions of dollars of economic benefit to the state and there is one policy that is vital to that investment: net energy metering (NEM).
+California has suffered the devastating effects of the accelerating climate crisis in the past year with wildfires displacing hundreds of thousands of people and producing some of the worst air quality in state's history.
+SDCP believes that rooftop solar is a key solution to fighting climate change as many of the jurisdictions which joined the organization did so with a vision of 100 percent renewable energy by 2035 or sooner, including distributed energy resources such as local rooftop solar and storage.
+California has long been a leader in adopting solar energy with over a million residents generating their own renewable energy onsite, creating more than 75,000 jobs, and helping contribute billions of dollars of economic benefit to the state through the existing NEM structure.

-Net metering allows individuals and organizations to power their homes, apartments, nonprofit organizations, businesses, cities and schools using clean solar energy, by giving customers a bill credit for the excess clean electricity they share with their neighbors.
-Today, this is under attack.
-California's investor-owned utilities are proposing to make changes to this vital policy that would make it nearly impossible for Californians to go solar even though Assembly Bill 327 has a clause that directs the California Public Utilities Commission to adopt a NEM policy that ensures solar will continue to "grow sustainably."
-The proposed changes would make going solar more expensive, increase the amount of time it takes to pay off systems and ultimately have the potential to eliminate the rooftop solar market in California.
-The proposed changes would also create monthly fees that San Diego Community Power customers could not avoid, regardless of how strong the NEM program we create is, eroding promises we made to our community to benefit utility companies.
+Net Energy Metering allows customers to power their homes, apartments, nonprofit organizations, businesses, cities, and schools using clean solar energy by giving them a bill credit for the excess clean electricity they send to the grid.
+Today, the sustainable growth of the industry is under question.
+California's investor-owned utilities (IOU) and other parties in the proceeding are proposing to make changes via the proceeding which would impact the financial incentives existing NEM customers have enjoyed.
+The proposed changes would make going solar more expensive to future customers, increase the amount of time it takes to pay off their investments and ultimately have the potential to seriously harm the rooftop solar industry in California.
+The proposed changes would also create monthly fixed fees that SDCP customers could not avoid on the San Diego Gas & Electric (SDG&E) side of the bill, regardless of the Net Surplus Compensation (NSC) that is provided by SDCP.